-If you saw my The Works vlog a couple of weeks ago you’ll know that I randomly picked up a bag of buttons whilst shopping, thinking I could use them with the kids for….something.
+If you saw my vlog a couple of weeks ago you’ll know that I randomly picked up a bag of buttons, thinking I could use them with the kids for….something.
 Yes, you see whilst I could see that they could be fun, that’s about as far as my thoughts had got.
 I was determined to then find some button activities for kids.

 The biggest thing I have learned since having kids and doing crafts and activities with them is that they rarely actually go the way that I plan them.
 Very rarely.
 I can spend ages scrolling through Pinterest for ideas or come up with, what I think, is a fabulously fun and original idea only for them to go off in a completely different direction.
 This being the case, whenever we try something new now I always let the first session be entirely up to the kids, with a few of my own ideas as back up.
 It’s easier that way!

 So we got the buttons out, a colourful mound of them…

 Alongside the buttons we had paper, glue, crayons and googly eyes – googly eyes are always a hit with any crafting!

 Little Man decided to draw a man (more precisely, this is Marvel’s The Thing, he wants you to know) and then used the buttons to create his body.
 So this is my first suggestion, Button Drawings.
 So simple to do with little ones as they create their pictures and then add a little glue and select their buttons to brighten it up.

 After this, we decided to play a few games with the buttons, so we played…